Baryon-dark matter coincidence in Randall-Sundrum Model: Introduction

 Motivated from these, in this work we explore a framework where both DM and the BAU are generated in the context of a warped RS geometry (Fig.~\ref{fig:RS} shows a schematic).
 To ensure that the hierarchy problem remains addressed, we restrict the DM mass to the TeV scale and consider three possible spin assignments for the DM candidate: a scalar, a Majorana fermion, or a massive gauge boson.
 Depending on the DM mass, the observed relic abundance can be achieved for reheating temperatures as low as $\Trh \lesssim 10^5~\text{GeV}$, while remaining consistent with existing cosmological and collider constraints.
 In the same framework, the production of right-handed neutrinos (RHNs) via scatterings of thermal bath particles (via radion and graviton mediation) can generate the required matter--antimatter asymmetry through their CP-violating out of equilibrium decay.
 Remarkably, the warping-induced corrections to their Majorana masses naturally enable leptogenesis to occur at the TeV scale.
 Overall, this framework provides a TeV-scale leptogenesis scenario that simultaneously explains observed DM abundance, and points toward the existence of warped extra dimensions.
-We would like to highlight that the present study differs from earlier works in several ways: (i) non thermal DM production via freeze-in has been considered in Ref.~\cite{Lee:2024wes} in the regime $\Trh < \mdm$, which they refer to as the “low reheating” scenario.
-Such a regime is incompatible with our framework, since the assumption of instantaneous reheating requires $\Trh > \mdm$ for the thermal bath to possess sufficient energy to produce dark matter pairs, and (ii) in Ref.~\cite{Bernal:2020fvw}, the resolution of the hierarchy problem plays a comparatively secondary role, while the authors mostly focus on DM production mechanisms.
+We would like to highlight that the present study differs from earlier works in several ways.
+For instance, in~\cite{Bernal:2020fvw}, the resolution of the hierarchy problem plays a comparatively secondary role, while the authors mostly focus on DM production mechanisms.
 In contrast, we treat the hierarchy issue as central and delineate the region of parameter space where both the hierarchy problem and either the correct DM relic density or successful baryogenesis are simultaneously addressed.
 Moreover, Ref.~\cite{Bernal:2020fvw} does not examine the implications for leptogenesis, which we incorporate in our analysis.
 Freeze-in production of DM via KK-graviton (in the context of both Large Extra Dimensions (LED) and warped extra dimensions in the RS model) decay has been studied in Ref.~\cite{deGiorgi:2022yha}, where the focus lies on generating warm DM from the decay of heavy, long-lived KK modes.
 In contrast, in our framework the KK-gravitons act primarily as {\it portals} mediating interactions between the SM and the DM sector.